AndrewBavuels/Sales-and-Business-Report-with-Microsoft-Power-BI/README.md

 ## 1. Project description 👇
 ### _Business Analytics: EDA with Python, ETL & Power BI._

-This project explores the components of Business Intelligence (BI) flow and practical uses of some DAX (Data Analysis Expressions) in Microsoft Power BI, as follows:
+- This project explores the components of Business Intelligence (BI) flow and practical uses of some DAX (Data Analysis Expressions) in Microsoft Power BI.

+- The project aims to demonstrate how Python and Power BI merge together in a BI workflow, in handling data outliers...

+- The focus is on performing Exploratory Data Analysis (EDA) using Python to do the data cleaning of outliers in the Fact table...

+- Following the EDA, the project employs ETL (Extract, Transform, Load) processes to prepare the data for advanced analysis and interactive visualizations in Power BI.

+- DAX is perfomed to create business metrics and KPIs, enabling data-driven decision-making...

 ### Functional architecture design: